 Our work in Iraq

-JRS Iraq operates two community centers in Duhok for displaced Yazidi people.
-In addition to providing home visits, educational support, and livelihood training, JRS staff provide psychosocial care to the IDPs and refugees in the area, many of whom have serious mental health issues.
+JRS Iraq operates two community centres in Duhok for displaced people, with a special focus on victims of the 2014 Yazidi genocide.
+In addition to providing home visits, educational support, and livelihood training, JRS staff also provide psychosocial care to the IDPs and refugees in the area, many of whom have serious mental health issues.
 In the Ankara and Ozal community centers near Erbil, JRS Iraq provides IDPs with art and recreation activities, formal and informal education, psychosocial care and support, and vocational skills training.

 Education Education is a life-saving intervention that helps displaced children and families to see beyond their displacement.

 Mental Health & Psychosocial Support (MHPSS) Displaced people often experience trauma due to their displacement.
 These services aim to meet the variety of complex psychosocial needs.

 Global: JRS Advances Vaccine Access and Education 31 Jan 2022